-Mutsu Apples are large with an irregular shape.
+Mutsu (aka Crispin) apples are large with an irregular shape.
 The waxy, shiny skin is green ripening to yellowish, with a copper blush sometimes.

 Inside, the creamy-white, coarse flesh is dense, firm, crispy and very juicy.

 Mutsu are grown in Japan, North America, UK and New Zealand.

 In Japan, paper bags are often put over each apple as it grows to intensify the yellow colour, but that also weakens the flavour.

 Mutsu apples retain their shape well when cooked, thus they are good for pies and for home canning as apple slices.
 They are particularly a good choice if you want to make an open-faced French style apple pie and have the apple slices stay distinct and presentable.

 Some like Mutsu apples for cider making.
 They are also well-liked as a fresh-eating apple.